grafana/mimir/docs/configuration/config-file-reference.md

 [purger: <purger_config>]

 tenant_federation:
-  # If enabled on all Mimir services, queries can be federated across multiple
+  # If enabled on all services, queries can be federated across multiple
   # tenants.
 The tenant IDs involved need to be specified separated by a `|`
   # character in the `X-Scope-OrgID` header (experimental).
   # CLI flag: -tenant-federation.enabled